tbm/policies/Travel/conservancy-travel-policy.md

 #### Out-of-Policy Bookings

-All air travel not adhering to the above Policies are considered Out-of-Policy and require written pre-authorization by Conservancy's Executive Director.
+All air travel not adhering to the above Policies are considered Out-of-Policy and require written pre-authorization by an officer of Conservancy.

 #### Cancellation Fees